ian-IBCIRL/IB-PP5-MVP/README.md

 Agile here

 ## Testing
+* [Back to table of contents](#table-of-contents)
+* [Back to top of README.md](#policyshop)

 ### Known bugs

-During early testing, I ran into an AWS error with credentials where a new line was accidentally added to the end of the AWS codes.
+1) During early testing, I ran into an AWS error with credentials where a new line was accidentally added to the end of the AWS codes.
    The issue is described and resolved here - https://github.com/boto/botocore/issues/2001

-* [Back to table of contents](#table-of-contents)
-* [Back to top of README.md](#policyshop)
+2) During later testing of the checkout process, emails were not being sent, due to the render_to_string failing to find the templates.
+   A similar issue is described here - https://stackoverflow.com/questions/67066334/django-cant-find-my-template-directory-even-though-its-configured-in-settings
+   In the end, I resolved it by removing the path element from the template filename, and adding the directory to templates listed in settings.py
+   I put in place lots of console logging which I have since removed, but it was nice to see the flow of checkout in the logs.

 Testing here